Library Rules and Guidelines

 Television with VCR and DVD Player

-- Two televisions with VCR and DVD players are available for use in the library.
+- A television with VCR and DVD player is available for use in the library.

 - There are no public telephones in the library.